fangq/mcx/mcxlab/README.txt

  [Fang2009] Qianqian Fang and David A. Boas, "Monte Carlo simulation of photon migration in 3D turbid media accelerated by graphics processing units," Opt.
 Express 17, 20178-20190 (2009)

+ [TranYan2019] A.P.Tran, S.Yan and Q.Fang, "Improving model-based fNIRS
+ analysis using mesh-based anatomical and light-transport models".